viewing Apigee X documentation.

 Monetize your APIs using Apigee monetization

-As an API provider, you need an easy-to-use and flexible way to monetize your APIs so that you can generate revenue for the use of your APIs.
-Using Apigee monetization, you can add a monetization rate plan to an API product that charges developers or pays them through revenue sharing for the use of your APIs.
+As an API provider, you need an easy-to-use and flexible way to monetize your APIs so that you can generate revenue whenever your APIs are used.
+Using Apigee's monetization feature, you can add a rate plan to an API product.
+The rate plan lets you charge the developers for using your APIs.
+You can also configure the rate plan to share your API revenue with the developers.

 As an API provider you monetize your APIs by enabling Apigee monetization in your organization and configuring the components defined in the following table.

-When developing API proxies for use with monetized API products, attach the following policies:
+When developing API proxies for use with monetized API products, you can attach the following policies:

 Define the collection of API proxies that you want to provide to app developers as a monetized bundle.
 The API product configures the access limits (quotas), API key approval method, rate plan (described below), and other details for the bundled API proxies.
 For more information, see What is an API product? and Enforcing monetization quotas in API products.

 Define the billing configuration, fees, and charges that are incurred for the use of APIs offered in a monetized API product bundle.
-For example, you can charge a monthly recurring fee or a specific rate based on usage.
+For example, you can share the API revenue with your developers.
 For more information, see Managing rate plans for API products.

 To enable app developers to purchase API product subscriptions, as an API provider you can do one of the following: